 Home carrier KLM, represented by the Managing Director of KLM Netherlands, has a permanent seat as Vice Chairman on the Executive Board.

 Click on Executive Board Members to see the members of the current BARIN Executive Board and BARIN Steering Committees.
 The general membership find it useful to refer to a Executive Board member’s particular interest in the Executive Board – and at General Assembly meetings, and to obtain an update on the latest developments in that area.
-BARIN Executive Office day to day running responsibilities are assigned to Abcd Company B.V.
+BARIN Executive Office day to day running responsibilities are assigned to LJ COMPANY.

 This is available to any regular airline that undertakes business within The Netherlands, or is represented in The Netherlands.